yearbook/extendscript-api-documentation/README.md

     <dictionary engine="">

-(as per omv-indesign-9.0-cc.xml)
+(as per indesign.xml)

-## Generating the docs from XML source files
+## Generating the docs from XML source files for development

 Install Node.JS